-With a delicious, but super easy press-in crust, glistening jewel-hued tomatoes and lots of fresh basil, this tart makes a beautiful breakfast, lunch or dinner!
+With a delicious, but super easy press-in crust, glistening jewel-hued tomatoes and lots of fresh basil, this Tomato Basil Fresh Mozzarella Tart makes a beautiful breakfast, lunch or dinner!

 I used a favorite crust recipe that’s super easy to put together, as there’s no mixer, no cutting in butter or shortening and no rolling!
 It’s an unconventional recipe in comparison to most tart or pie crusts (in a good way) and the results are so buttery and delicious that I find myself turning to it again and again.
 The recipe comes from a dear friend, Paule Caillat.
 Scott and I had the wonderful opportunity to meet Paule last spring in Paris at her cooking school, Promenades Gourmands (if you’re ever in Paris, this is something you don’t want to miss).
 She prepared a dessert for us with the same crust.
 I love that this recipe works well for both sweet and savory crusts.